firegurafiku/shodantask/README.txt

 ### The stupid

-Since the problem's URL pattern in its original formulation doesn't really need to backtrack anything (no 'http:' or 'https:' substring can apper in the middle of a URL), iterator's 'operator --' will actually never be called by 'std::regex_search'.
+Since the problem's URL pattern in its original formulation doesn't really need to backtrack anything (no 'http:' or 'https:' substring can appear in the middle of a URL), iterator's 'operator --' will actually never be called by 'std::regex_search'.
 Let's just provide a dummy operator: